European leopard: Palaeobiology

-Fossils of European Ice Age leopards in Europe are sometimes found in caves, where they apparently sought shelter or hid their prey.
+Fossils of leopards in Europe are sometimes found in caves, where they apparently sought shelter or hid their prey.
 They generally preferred smaller caves, most likely because larger caves were usually occupied by larger predators such as cave bears, cave lions (P. spelaea), or humans.
 In European Ice Age caves, leopard bones are far rarer than those of lions, and all currently known fossils belong to adults, suggesting that they rarely, if ever, raised their cubs in caves.
 Where leopard remains are found in larger caves, they are often found in the cave's deeper recesses, as in Baumann's and Zoolithen Cave in Germany.
 It is not precisely known which prey species these leopards hunted, although they may have been similar to modern snow leopards, which prey on ibex, deer and wild boar.
 It is likely that leopards scavenged or occasionally killed cave bears during hibernation in their dens.
-During the cold phases, European Ice Age leopards occurred mainly in mountain or alpine boreal forests or in mountains above the treeline, and were not usually found in the lowland mammoth steppes.
+During the cold phases, European leopards occurred mainly in mountain or alpine boreal forests or in mountains above the treeline, and were not usually found in the lowland mammoth steppes.